Cornerback24/Blender-NLA-Midi-Copier/README.md

 ![Transpose Box](images/transpose_box.png)

 * Transpose: The transpose buttons transpose the instrument.
-Transpose buttons are disabled if the transposition would result in notes outside of the 0-127 midi pitch range.
+Transpose buttons are disabled if the transposition would result in notes outside the 0-127 midi pitch range.
   * \- octave: shift all actions down an octave
   * \- step: shift all actions down a step
   * \+ step: shift all actions up a step